Providing Medical & Legal Forensic Consultant Services

 Dr. Chundru offers a range of services to support clients at different stages of need.
 He encourages prospective clients to contact him about options that are not included below.

 When a Medical Examiner’s Office decides not to perform an autopsy, the family of a loved one may choose to have Dr. Chundru conduct a private autopsy.
 Examinations generally take place at the funeral home selected by the family, are completely private, and do not need to interfere with funeral arrangements.
-Dr. Chundru can then discuss his findings as a consultant.
+Dr. Chundru can then discuss his findings as a forensic pathology consultant.
 Private autopsies are only performed in the states of Texas, Nevada, and Utah.

 Forensic Expert Witness